clearlinux/clear-linux-documentation/source/tutorials/index.rst

 Tutorials
 #########

-Explore our tutorials to discover what you can do with |CL|!
-Now conveniently sorted by difficulty level!
+Explore our tutorials to discover what you can do with |CL|, conveniently sorted by difficulty level!
+Learn about :ref:`how we evaluate tutorials <tutorial-ratings>`.

 .. container:: multicolumns